javisantana/javisantana.com/_micro/2019-06-30-joinable-api.md

 Eventually, someone will ask a question like "hey, how many users do we have in our XXXX tier, have signed up 3 times during the last month and also have ...."

-So you either 1) use a platform that collects everything or 2) or a one that fetches data from all those services and put data in a place you can query. in any case, querying data from a third party service es is a pain.
+So you either 1) use a platform that collects everything or 2) or a one that fetches data from all those services and put data in a place you can query. in any case, querying data from a third party services is a pain.
 Here is the point where a lot of scrapping and "CSV file transfer" horror stories start.

 ### Joinable API

 Most of those operations are what we call [joins](https://en.wikipedia.org/wiki/Join_(SQL)).
 It's easy to do when all the data is in the same place but hard to do in a distributed system.

-Why don't we request to our service providers to have a Joinable API apart of full, easy to use and documented data dumps and their regular service API.
+So how do we keep those services and at the same time the possibility of using our data? why don't we request to our service providers to have a Joinable API apart of full, easy to use and documented data dumps and their regular service API (more on this in [this excellent talk](https://www.youtube.com/watch?v=NQ5_NnrBHjo))

 ### Tech solution